cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 Create the resource: `kubectl create -f pvc.yaml`.
 Verify that your respective claim has been created and is bound to a PV.

 ### Step 2: Attach the PVC to a pod
-Create a new nginx pod but this time with a volume & mount section.
-Use the snippet or download from [gitHub](https://github.wdf.sap.corp/raw/D051945/docker-k8s-training/master/kubernetes/pod_with_pvc.yaml)
+Create a busybox pod with a volume & mount section to get access to your PVC.
+Use the snippet below or download from [gitHub](https://github.wdf.sap.corp/raw/D051945/docker-k8s-training/master/kubernetes/pod_with_pvc.yaml)

 ```
 apiVersion: v1